 Prospective parents have several alternatives to natural child conception and pregnancy.
 These alternatives include the use of a surrogate mother to carry an implanted embryo to term.

-Potential surrogate mothers and prospective parents to fully understand surrogacy laws, which differ by state.
-This section contains articles and resources about laws that are relevant to surrogate mothers and prospective parents, a checklist to help you draft a legally sound surrogacy contract, reasons why the help of an attorney can help make a surrogacy arrangement go more smoothly, and more.
+Potential surrogate mothers and prospective parents should fully understand surrogacy laws.
+These laws differ by state.
+This section contains information relevant to surrogate mothers and prospective parents.
+It also contains information about surrogates more generally, regardless of gender.
+You can also find a checklist to help you draft a legally sound surrogacy contract.
+It also covers reasons why the help of an attorney can make a surrogacy arrangement go more smoothly.

 What Is Surrogate Parenthood?

 Surrogate parenting generally refers to assisted reproduction arrangements where a person agrees to carry a child for another person or couple.
 The surrogate parent is not considered to be the child's legal mother or parent.

 Instead, the other person (or couple) intends to be the legal parent of the child born to the surrogate parent.
 Those who seek out a surrogate are often called “commissioning parents" or “intended parents."

 There are two types of surrogate parenting arrangements.
 One is gestational or IVF, in which the surrogate does not use their own egg.
 The fertility clinic instead creates the embryo with an egg from the intended mother or an egg donor.
 This is known as “gestational surrogacy."
 Some call surrogates in these arrangements a “gestational mother."

 In some cases, the gestational surrogate is also an intended parent.
 For example, a female same-sex couple might pursue surrogacy where one partner donates their egg and the other carries the child.
 This way, both partners get to participate in the process, although only one has a genetic relationship with the resulting child.